 And finally, we have the last part of the sentence "withdraw into a world of their own creation."
 What that means is that people with Asperger's have a specialized fascination.
 They are utterly obsessed about something and that is their life.
 And because of that, they sort of create their own world around that.

 The actual world is sometimes too threatening and too scary, so we withdraw into our own world and end up becoming hyper-focused and hyper-specialized on one thing.
 So much so that you get somebody who's really, really good at their expert topic, but because of that, we sort of disconnect from the real world.
 So it's very hard for us to, as I said before, learn social skills and things like that.

-It’s just a shorthand.
-It’s literally just verbal shorthand so that we don’t need to say I have anxiety and depression and social skills issues and sometimes I get overwhelmed, blah, blah, blah, blah, blah.
-I can just say Asperger’s and they know what that means.
-It’s not a defect.
+It's just a shorthand.
+It's literally just verbal shorthand so that we don't need to say I have anxiety and depression and social skills issues and sometimes I get overwhelmed, etc. I can just say Asperger's and they know what that means.
+It's not a defect.
 There is no moral failing.
-It’s basically shorthand, a neurological shorthand in a way.
+It's basically shorthand.

 And when you understand that, nothing changed.
 You get a diagnosis of Asperger's and great, now what?
 You go about your day.
 Nothing really changed, just the word.
 So if you'd like to learn more about Asperger's or how to help somebody with Asperger's or how to live with Asperger's, start with the AE Process here.